Vaesea/Stev-s-Limbo/README.md

 https://gamebanana.com/tools/ 11219 (Camera Switch Event)

-https://gamebanana.com/tools/ 19309 (The top-left text in Hostility)
+https://gamebanana.com/tools/ 19309 (The top text in Hostility)

 https://gamebanana.com/tools/ 20122 (The modchart used in Hostility)